NSW Chapter Seminar: Driver Inattention and Distraction

-This seminar will provide insights into innovative work being undertaken to understand and address driver distraction.
+This seminar provides insights into innovative work being undertaken to understand and address driver distraction.

-During the seminar, Professor Michael Regan from rCITI will provide an overview of the issues, including:
+During the seminar, Professor Michael Regan from rCITI provides an overview of the issues, including:

 • What is driver distraction?

 • What are its mechanisms?